-The World Series will be the first international event hosted in the venue since the London 2012 Olympic Games.
+The 2014 World Series was the first international event hosted in the venue since the London 2012 Olympic Games.

 The pool was originally designed by Zaha Hadid and cost £251 million to construct in time for London 2012.
 It hosted 17,500 spectators for the swimming, diving and synchronised swimming events at the Olympics as well as the swimming events at the Paralympic Games.